jurgendevries-ou-student/ktai-assignment-3/README.md

 - live-prediction.html
 - test/train.ipynb
 - test/live-prediction.ipynb
+- test/hand-landmarker.task
 - report.pdf
 - requirements.txt
 - readme.md

 ## Experiments
 - train.ipynb contains all of our experiments.
+These are also reflected in train.html.
 Our used data is available in the github repository and contains the American Sign language dataset from https://public.roboflow.com/object-detection/american-sign-language-letters/1.

 ## Live prediction application
-- live-prediction.ipynb contains our application for live prediction on webcam and recording letters, including an algorithm to refine word prediction
+- live-prediction.ipynb contains our application for live prediction on webcam and recording letters, including an algorithm to refine word prediction.
+This is also reflected in live-prediction.html.

 ## Data
 The data is not included in the zip folder, as the zip would exceed the limit of 25MB.
 It is available on https://github.com/jurgendevries-ou-student/ktai-assignment-3, just like all other files including most of the ones mentioned here.
 To run the notebooks, please download the data/ folder and position it in the same folder as the test/ folder.

+## Hand Landmarker
+Google's MediaPipe landmarker is needed to run the notebooks.
+It is available in hand-landmarker.task.

 ## Versions of Python packages
 Since Mediapipe requires numpy <= 2.0.0 specific versions of other packages are needed, see requirements.txt